A proven method to help one with Parkinson’s manage their symptoms as well as the person who is taking care of them.

 Exercise helps greatly to increase the dopamine efficiency in the body and can help lessen the amount of medication needed if one is on any.
 Exercise helps the body function more effectively.

-Rigidity is a very prevalent symptom of people who have Parkinson’s ranging from them feeling an overall feeling of stiffness to where there body stiffens in different positions.
+Rigidity is a very prevalent symptom of people who have Parkinson’s ranging from them feeling an overall feeling of stiffness to where their body stiffens in different positions.
 Many people feel stuck and they don’t know what to do.
 The person winds up staying molded in positions which they don’t necessarily have to.
-I have a client whose arm gets very stiff and rigid.
-When I attempt to stretch the bicep by extending the arm I feel a lot of resistance from the muscle and the muscle feels like it has formed into a ball.
-I stretched the arm out through a combination of active (holding for one or two seconds) and static stretching (holding for 20-30 seconds).
-I have experienced the muscle eventually loosens.
+I had a few clients whose arm got very stiff and rigid.
+When I attempt to stretch the bicep by extending the arm I feel a lot of resistance from the muscle and the muscle feels like it has ball in it.
+I have found a way to stretch the muscle out so it gets out of being stuck in a fixed position.
+It is nice to see the muscle eventually loosens.
 I had a client I trained whose upper back rounded a lot and he would get very stiff in that position.
-When I attempted to stretch his chest out it he would feel some pain and discomfort.
-After stretching it out about 5 to 10 times through active and static stretching the muscle would loosen up, his feeling of pain would diminish and he would sit up better.

 Another common effect from Parkinson’s is where one leans to one side.
 I had a client who would be sitting in the chair and be leaning to one side.
 I was able to stretch him the opposite way and his body straightened out.